gitkraken/vscode-gitlens/README.md

   - Use `#<sha>` to search for a commit with id of `<sha>` -- See [Git docs](https://git-scm.com/docs/git-log)
   - Use `~<regex>` to search for commits with differences whose patch text contains added/removed lines that match `<regex>` -- See [Git docs](https://git-scm.com/docs/git-log#git-log--Gltregexgt)
   - Use `=<regex>` to search for commits with differences that change the number of occurrences of the specified string (i.e. addition/deletion) in a file -- See [Git docs](https://git-scm.com/docs/git-log#git-log--Sltstringgt)
+  - Provides a `Show in Results` option to show the search results in the `GitLens Results` view

+- Adds an on-demand, [customizable](#gitlens-results-view-settings) `GitLens Results` view to the Explorer activity

+  - Provides semi-persistent results for commit search operations, via `Show Commit Search` command (`gitlens.showCommitSearch`)
+    - Expand each revision (commit) to quickly see the set of files changed, complete with status indicators for adds, changes, renames, and deletes
+      - Provides a context menu on each revision (commit) with `Open Commit in Remote`, `Open All Changes`, `Open All Changes with Working Tree`, `Open Files`, `Open Revisions`, `Copy Commit ID to Clipboard`, `Copy Commit Message to Clipboard`, `Show Commit Details`, `Compare with Selected`, `Select for Compare`, `Rebase Commit (via Terminal)`, `Reset Commit (via Terminal)`, and `Refresh` commands
+        - Provides a context menu on each changed file with `Open Changes`, `Open Changes with Working Tree`, `Open File`, `Open Revision`, `Open File in Remote`, `Open Revision in Remote`, `Apply Changes`, and `Show Commit File Details` commands

+  - Provides semi-persistent results for revision comparison operations, via `Select for Compare` command (`gitlens.explorers.selectForCompare`) and `Compare with Selected` command (`gitlens.explorers.compareWithSelected`)
+    - `Commits` node — provides a list of the commits between the compared revisions (branches or commits)
+      - Expand each revision (commit) to quickly see the set of files changed, complete with status indicators for adds, changes, renames, and deletes
+        - Provides a context menu on each revision (commit) with `Open Commit in Remote`, `Open All Changes`, `Open All Changes with Working Tree`, `Open Files`, `Open Revisions`, `Copy Commit ID to Clipboard`, `Copy Commit Message to Clipboard`, `Show Commit Details`, `Compare with Selected`, `Select for Compare`, `Rebase Commit (via Terminal)`, `Reset Commit (via Terminal)`, and `Refresh` commands
+          - Provides a context menu on each changed file with `Open Changes`, `Open Changes with Working Tree`, `Open File`, `Open Revision`, `Open File in Remote`, `Open Revision in Remote`, `Apply Changes`, and `Show Commit File Details` commands
+    - `Changed Files` node — provides a list of all the files changed between the compared revisions (branches or commits)
+        - Expands to a file-based view of all changed files
+           - Provides a context menu on each changed file with `Open Changes`, `Open Changes with Working Tree`, `Open File`, `Open Revision`, `Open File in Remote`, `Open Revision in Remote`, `Apply Changes`, and `Show Commit File Details` commands

+  - Provides toolbar commands to `Search Commits`, `Keep Results`, `Refresh`, `Show Files in Automatic View` or `Show Files in List View` or `Show Files in Tree View`, and `Close`

 - Adds commands to open files, commits, branches, and the repository in the supported remote services, **BitBucket, GitHub, GitLab, and Visual Studio Team Services** or a [**user-defined** remote services](#custom-remotes-settings) — only available if a Git upstream service is configured in the repository
   - Also supports [remote services with custom domains](#custom-remotes-settings), such as **BitBucket, Bitbucket Server (previously called Stash), GitHub, GitHub Enterprise, GitLab**